willvieira/ms_STM-managed/manuscript/manuscript.md

 The spatially explicit version of the model running in a theoretical lattice was bind into an R package stored on GitHub (https://github.com/willvieira/STManaged).
 We used the released version v2.0 to run the simulations for this article.

-### Simulation scenarios

-For the first approach in which we tested the effect of forest management on the metrics characterizing the transient dynamics, we used five distinct scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest and 0.25% of thinning, in an annual rate.
-The above values were chosen to maintain a certain degree of reality.
-In the Canadian province of Quebec, about 1% of the forest territory is harvested annually.
-Of this 1% harvested, only 20 to 25% is followed by planting.
-To our knowledge, enrichment planting and thinning of a specific species are rarely used in Quebec, and hence we choose to set the same amount as the plantation.
-To further quantify the effect of increasing the intensity of forest management from 0 to 100% for each practice, we choose two locations from the gradient of temperature in which forest management had the most effect on the metrics of transient dynamics: -1 and 0$^{\circ}$C of annual mean temperature which represents the limit between the boreal and mixed region.
-To overcome the multidimensionality of the simulations, we developed an online application to quantify the five metrics of the transient dynamics for any location of the temperature gradient, using any intensity of forest management, with three scenarios of warming temperature: https://ielab-s.dbio.usherbrooke.ca/STM-managed.

-For the second approach testing the effect of forest management on the range shift of the boreal-temperate ecotone, we ran three simulations to compare the relative importance of warming temperature, forest management, and their interaction with the equilibrium distribution in future climate conditions.
+We ran three simulations to compare the relative importance of warming temperature, forest management, and their interaction with the equilibrium distribution in future climate conditions.
 The intensity of the four management practices was the same as used in the first approach.
 The model ran for 150 years under three different scenarios: (i) only climate change, (ii) only one practice of forest management, and (iii) climate change and one practice of forest management at the time.
 These three simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with the climate as reference points.